 - Humidity: 50-70%+

-Like many philodendron species, The philodendron mamei is from the dense canopy that covers the South American jungles, more specifically Ecuador.
+Like many philodendron species, The philodendron mamei is from the dense canopy in the South American jungles, more specifically Ecuador.

-It was first discovered in 1883 by the aroid Botanist Dr Thomas B. Croat during a paid expedition, which was sponsored by Missouri Botanical Garden.
+It was first discovered in 1983 by the aroid botanist Dr. Thomas B. Croat on an unpaid expedition sponsored by Missouri Botanical Garden.

-Due to its distinctive variety, it’s considered rare however it is abundant in the wilds of Ecuador.
-The constant rise in demand around the world has contributed to its constantly increasing cost.
+Due to its distinctive variety, it’s considered rare; however, it is abundant in the wilds of Ecuador.
+The continuous growth in demand globally has led to an ever-growing cost.

-As for an index of rare plants, it’s not as rare as the red moon of the philodendron just to get an impression!
+As for its rare index, it’s extremely rare.
+However, it’s not as common as the red moon of the Philodendron just to get an impression!

 Philodendron Mamei Plant Care

-The bloom of Philodendron mamei is a result of an aroid potting mix that is quick draining and abundant with organic matter.
-It typically consists of a mixture of perlite, coco coir orchid bark, worm castings pumice, activated charcoal.
+The bloom of Philodendron mamei results from an aroid-based potting mix that’s rapidly draining and rich in organic material.
+It typically consists of a mixture of perlite, coco coir orchid bark, worm castings, pumice, and activated charcoal.

-This mix is what I have in my mamei of philodendron (amongst others Philos):
+The mix I am using in my mamei of Philodendron (amongst other philodendrons):